jtsteinbach/sandbox/README.md

 If `~/.local/bin` is not on your PATH, add `export PATH="$HOME/.local/bin:$PATH"` to your shell profile.

-To upgrade, re-run the install command. sandbox refuses to open repositories created by a newer format than it understands, so upgrades are safe and downgrades fail with a clear message instead of corrupting anything. `sb selftest` runs the built-in test suite (20 checks: crash injection, symlink escapes, races, corruption, archive crypto, shared-mode locking) whenever you want proof the installed copy behaves.
+To upgrade, re-run the install command. sandbox refuses to open repositories created by a newer format than it understands, so upgrades are safe and downgrades fail with a clear message instead of corrupting anything.
+Repositories from earlier versions are migrated in place the first time 1.3 opens them: the lock table gains the columns the content-lock model needs, and any lock recorded before the upgrade adopts whatever is on disk as the content it protects.

+`sb selftest` runs the built-in adversarial suite (37 checks across 19 cases: crash injection, symlink escapes, file/directory transitions, races, corruption, archive crypto, secret redaction, branch bootstrapping, and the content-lock protocol) whenever you want proof the installed copy behaves.

 ---